PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Twitch Authentication.md

 ![](img/AuthTwitch/1.png)

 *3.* Fill in your application name and the Redirect URI.
-Twitch implements oAuth 2.0 for authorisation, so this Redirect URI is the one that is involved in the authentication flow.
+Twitch implements oAuth 2.0 for authorization, so this Redirect URI is the one that is involved in the authentication flow.

 *4.* After these details have been filled in, press *Register*: